ofalkenberg/code-anytime/README.md

 After you have loaded the aliases, please always use the `gitrebase` command instead of `git rebase --interactive`.

 You do `git push` to a private, shadow copy of your repository, and only push to the real repository when you are officially not supposed to be working.
 This all can also be automated with a cron job.

+GitHub's Activity View is a big privacy risk.
+[Vote for a feature to disable it](https://github.com/orgs/community/discussions/123659).